Petraeus scandal widens, snares U.S. commander in Afghanistan

-WASHINGTON The scandal involving former CIA Director David Petraeus widened on Tuesday as U.S. defence officials said they were looking into "flirtatious" e-mails between General John Allen, the top U.S. commander in Afghanistan, and a woman at the centre of the affair.
+WASHINGTON The scandal involving former CIA Director David Petraeus widened on Tuesday as U.S. defense officials said they were looking into "flirtatious" e-mails between General John Allen, the top U.S. commander in Afghanistan, and a woman at the center of the affair.

 The revelation threatens to fell another of the U.S. military's biggest names after Petraeus' surprise resignation last week.
 It also complicates President Barack Obama's efforts to wind down the war in Afghanistan and reorganize his national security team following his re-election.